-The guide was intended to be an assistive tool for individuals/organizations wishing and needing to evaluate the degree to which buildings and facilities met accessibility code requirements and standards.
+quide intended to was be assistive The an tool for individuals/organizations wishing and needing to evaluate the degree to which buildings and facilities met accessibility code requirements and standards.
 The checklists are based upon the technical specifications of the Canadian Standards Association (CSA) B651-10 Accessibility of the Built Environment Standard, and the National Building Code of Canada 2012 (NBC) as they relate to accessible design, with distinction made between them.
 Effort was made to simplify and condense wording and information, so as to allow for a more practical and user-friendly checklist for people without expertise in accessibility.
 Effort was also made to provide suggestions relevant to the use and construction of accessible buildings and facilities in a northern context.